 Apart from improving a child’s musical talent, learning to play the piano has a ton of benefits.
-Taking piano lessons increases kids’ motor skills, hand-eye coordination, and has also been shown to provide educational benefits.
-One of the best ways to teach your children how to play the piano is by enrolling them in online piano lessons.
+Taking online piano lessons increases kids’ motor skills, hand-eye coordination and has also been shown to provide educational benefits.
+One of the best ways to teach your children how to play the piano is by enrolling them in online lessons.

-If you're worried about costs, virtual piano classes tend to be a lot less expensive than traditional piano lessons.
-Some kids also find it easier to learn how to play the piano since they aren't under any pressure and feel more comfortable at home.
+If you’re worried about costs, online piano lessons tend to be a lot less expensive than traditional piano lessons.
+Some kids also find it easier to learn how to play the piano since they aren’t under any pressure and feel more comfortable at home.

 With so many great options out there, these are some of the best online piano lessons for kids.

 Flowkey offers a fantastic way of learning how to play the piano for everyone.
 Whether your child has beginner, intermediate, or expert piano skills, their online piano lessons are an enjoyable way to learn.
 Flowkey lets children practice their skills while the system analyzes their playing style and provides instant expert feedback to turn them into better piano players.

 With their custom practice sessions, kids can use helpful options like the ability to replay a specific section and use slow-motion capabilities on their platform.
 They can even watch a professional pianist play the notes to play like the experts.
 The piano lessons provided by the website are straightforward and include things like music theory and guides on reading sheet music.
 With millions of users and a beginner-friendly platform, Flowkey is up there as one of the best online piano lesson websites for kids.

 You can sign your child up for a free account, where they will have access to a few songs and beginner exercises.
 Otherwise, their paid subscription only costs $19.99/month and gives you access to everything.
 They also offer the ability to pay a one time cost for a lifetime membership for $329.99.

 2. Piano Marvel